Last Revision Date: September 12, 2011

 The OCTAVE method, which was developed by the Software Engineering Institute (SEI), defines basic threat profiles that are used in the risk assessment process.
 The university has modified the method to identify Conditions and Consequences based on OCTAVE threat profiles.
 These profiles are developed for the critical assets of the system, and are used a visual tool to develop the risk inventory.
 The OCTAVE threat categories used include:

 Each of these categories are evaluated in a threat tree, as seen in this example for humans with network access.
+Network access can be from the inside or outside, and accidental or deliberate.
+All have the potential end results of disclosure, modification, loss/destruction and interruption.

 The risk assessment effort is intended to gather all pertinent risks to the system, at the time of the assessment.
 Participants include system developers, system owners, user representatives, and system managers.
 The assessment may or may not include determination of risk ranking or mitigation activities.
 The Information Security Office facilitates these assessments, using known threat conditions based upon their knowledge of the campus computing environment, as well as past and present threat information.